Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Phonological processes are the cognitive "shortcuts" your brain uses to make speech production and perception more efficient.
-When you're tested on language cognition, you're not just being asked to name these processes—you're being asked to demonstrate that you understand why our speech systems evolved these patterns and how they reveal the relationship between articulatory constraints and mental processing.
+Phonological processes are the cognitive shortcuts your brain uses to make speech production and perception more efficient.
+When you're tested on language cognition, you're not just being asked to name these processes.
+You're being asked to show that you understand why our speech systems developed these patterns and how they reveal the relationship between articulatory constraints and mental processing.
 These processes show up everywhere: in child language acquisition, in historical language change, in speech errors, and in cross-linguistic patterns.

-Compare: Assimilation vs. Lenition—both simplify articulation, but assimilation changes sounds to match neighbors while lenition weakens sounds regardless of context.
+Compare: Assimilation vs. Lenition.
+Both simplify articulation, but assimilation changes sounds to match their neighbors while lenition weakens sounds regardless of what's next to them.
 On exams, assimilation questions often focus on local phonetic environments, while lenition questions address gradual historical change.

 While some processes simplify production, others prioritize keeping sounds perceptually distinct.
 These processes prevent confusion by ensuring that similar sounds don't blur together in the speech stream.